react-navigation/react-navigation.github.io/docs/stack-navigator.md

   * `isModal` - Boolean specifying if screen is modal.
 * `onTransitionStart` - Function to be invoked when the card transition animation is about to start.
 * `onTransitionEnd` - Function to be invoked once the card transition animation completes.
+* `transparentCard` - *Experimental* - Prop to keep all cards in the stack visible and add a transparent background instead of a white one.
+This is useful to implement things like modal dialogs where the previous scene should still be visible underneath the current one.

 ### `navigationOptions` for screens inside of the navigator